GSA-TTS/tts-tech-operations/workflow.md

 - Are any cards missing in the that should be listed?
 - Are there any lower effort cards that can be added?
-- How much is this Sprint going to move the needle for your iniative?
+- How much is this Sprint going to move the needle for your initiative?

 2 minutes: Decide which cards should get moved over to Ready (Sprint Planned)